whyseehell/open_edm/README.md

 vendor adapter: an iterator class that return each row featured in a  data vendor file as python data dictionary.
 The example provided is bbg_standard_file_reader.py  that returns the data from a Bloomberg back office file.
-Try the code with the equity_<region>.out files.
+Try the code with the equity_"region".out files.

 The process start with the indexing of the file data.
 Each row in the data files is stored as a whoosh index (http://whoosh.readthedocs.io/en/latest/index.html) document